Top 20 Alaska USA Events and Festivals

 The Alaska Folk Festival brings the entire town of Juneau together for performances ranging from school groups to professionals to at-home hobbyists.
 Many people come from miles away to see and participate in this festive event.
 The event is held in mid-April, and admittance is free.

-For more information about the Alaska Folk Festival visit:
+Touching the Alaska Folk Festival observe:

 Stikine River Migratory Bird and Garnet Festival

 Held towards the end of April, the Stikine River Migratory Bird and Garnet Festival marks the beginning of spring in the “Land of the Midnight Sun” and celebrates the arrival of the largest springtime concentration of bald eagles in the USA (some 3,000) as well as 200,000 shorebirds, 15,000 Snow Geese and more than 10,000 Sand Hill Cranes.
 This great event also offers golf tournaments, live concerts, birding and kayaking workshops, a public market, an arts and crafts fair, island and river birding opportunities, and tours.

 Regarding the Stikine River Migratory Bird and Garnet Festival study:

 A growing event for more than 26 years, the 16-day Juneau Jazz & Classics music festival offers a wide variety of blues and classical music concerts, workshops and educational programs, and even fun family entertainment.
 More than 30 artists attracting over 10,000 visitors from the Land of the Midnight Sun and around the world showcase over 50 events throughout Juneau – in hotels and bars, schools and the University of Alaska Southeast, and even aboard boats and in private gardens.

 In reference to the Juneau Jazz & Classics event catch: